-In more severe cases, the surgical approach would mean that you might need to get a reconstruction of the bones, joints, tendons, or ligaments, that the damaged tissue might need to be removed, that your ankle joint might need to be replaced, or you might need a fusion of the bones, which can make them more stable.
+In more severe cases, the surgical approach would mean that you might need to get a reconstruction of the bones, joints, tendons, or ligaments, that the damaged tissue might need to be removed, and that might need a fusion of the bones, which can make them more stable.

-What Is the Long-Term Outlook for Foot and Ankle Disorders?
+What Is the Long-Term Outlook for Foot Disorders?

-When you suffer from a foot or ankle disorder, the long-term outlook will depend on how severe the damage was and whether or not you will need surgery.
-For example, a very common ankle sprain usually takes around six weeks to heal.
-The same goes for foot and ankle fractures which don’t need surgery.
+When you suffer from a foot disorder, the long-term outlook will depend on how severe the damage was and whether or not you will need surgery.
+For example, foot fractures that don’t need surgery take around six weeks to heal.
 In cases of surgery, recovery might need several weeks and months.
-Physical therapy can help you strengthen the ankles, but you might need up to one year of physical therapy.
+Physical therapy can help you strengthen the feet, but you might need up to one year of physical therapy.

-While surgery can improve foot and ankle disorders, it also comes with side effects and risks of nerve damage or infections.
+While surgery can improve foot disorders, it also comes with side effects and risks of nerve damage or infections.

-There are ways, in which we can prevent suffering from foot and ankle disorders.
-It is recommended to be active, as this can strengthen your feet and ankles and add up to their flexibility.
+There are ways in which we can prevent suffering from foot disorders.
+It is recommended to be active, as this can strengthen your feet and add up to their flexibility.
 Exercising regularly is very important to build strong bones and to maintain a good balance.
 It is important that you warm up before any type of physical activity and that you always stretch before and after being active.
-It might help to wear comfortable shoes and to make sure, that you’re not pushing yourself too hard.
+Wearing comfortable shoes and making sure that you’re not pushing yourself too hard.
 If you experience pain during physical activity, it is important to stop the exercise immediately.
-When you have been feeling pain in your foot and ankle, which doesn’t go away, you must speak to your doctor, as some cases might worsen when left untreated.
+If you are feeling persistent pain in your foot, you must speak to your doctor, as some cases might worsen when left untreated.